Advanced Motor Fuels in Switzerland

 The key basis of Swiss energy policy is the article on energy enshrined in the Federal Constitution since 1990.
 The Energy Act, the CO2 Act, the Climate and Innovation Act, and the Electricity Supply Act all build on this article and together form the body of legislation on which Switzerland’s sustainable and modern energy policy is based.

 In 2017, the Swiss public voted in favour of the revised Energy Act.[1]
-This was the first step in implementing the 2050 Energy Strategy, which contains the following objectives:
+This act was the first step in implementing the 2050 Energy Strategy, which contains the following objectives:

 - Increase energy efficiency;